crabhi/celery-java/README.md

 They start the queue in backend automatically via Docker.
 You need to have Docker configured on the machine running the tests of the `examples` module.

+## Relase notes

+* 1.1 - Lots of breaking changes (renames, API improvements, the Client can be constructed without an existing connection...).
+If you're already using this library, please get in touch.
+The next release should have much fewer breaking changes and they will be listed explicitly.

+* 1.0 - Initial release.
+Don't expect it to be stable.

 [celery-py-start]: http://docs.celeryproject.org/en/latest/getting-started/first-steps-with-celery.html
 [celery]: http://www.celeryproject.org/